-This course provides group instruction in skills and techniques of the particular instrument or voice for those with little or no previous experience.
+This course is a continuation of MUS 151.
 Emphasis is placed on techniques and styles and the exploration and study of appropriate literature.
 Upon completion, students should be able to demonstrate proficiency in the studied skills and repertoire through performance.
-Colleges may use a letter suffix to designate a specific instrument or voice, for example MUS 151P for piano.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.